bluefroguk1/empire-dump/content/Library/On The Nature Of The Vallorn/Reference Materials/On Terunael/Ritual Text of The Arc of Skuld.md

 They threw up their own arc of spears and shields.
 They resisted the traps the people laid for them.
 And as Spring turned to Summer they began to build.
 A tower of enduring [[White granite|white granite]] and precious [[Mithril|mithril]], a symbol of their [[Challenge|challenge]] to the Dragons.

 And again the voice of the Five spoke.
 "We shall wait." they said.
 We shall allow these creatures to come into our land.
 We will allow them to believe that they are strong.
-We will allow them to show us their weakness."
+We will allow them to show us their [[Weakness|weakness]]."

 So the people fell back again, and laid another arc of spears, and waited and watched.